Goutham-5/Fraud_Transaction-Analysis/README.md

 Transaction Frauds
-The dataset named 'transaction.csv can be found in Kaggle.
+Dataset Used: 'transaction.csv'

-Your job is to analyze a large dataset of fraud in Financial Payment Services.
+Analyzes a large dataset of fraud in Financial Payment Services.
 The dataset has five types of transactions:

 CASH-IN is any deposit.
 CASH-OUT is any withdrawal.